 The event is part of a programme to mark the 200th anniversary of BLS, which accepted its first female member in 1923.

 Eileen Schofield, Chair of the Board at Birmingham Law Society, said: “It is a tremendous coup to have secured this play for Birmingham and a great way to mark our bicentenary.

 “Women now make up half of new solicitors so it’s astonishing to think that a century ago they were barred from practice.
 Alex Giles’ work is a powerful drama and a great way to celebrate how far women have come in the legal profession.”

-Speakers at the The Future of Women in the Law conference include Lord Judge, former Lord Chief Justice; Linden Ife, practicing barrister with Enterprise Chambers and Eileen Schofield.
+Speakers at The Future of Women in the Law conference include Lord Judge, former Lord Chief Justice; Linden Ife, practising barrister with Enterprise Chambers and Eileen Schofield.